Wie is de Mol? (Dutch TV series) season 22: Mole Sabotage

 Heftig: With the knowledge of which container the money was hidden in for the assignment, Everon had instructed the forklift operator to remove the correct container while the others were distracted with each other.
 And then let Thomas pick the final container to put the blame on him when they found nothing inside.

 Zand Erover: While the Candidates were giving their Confessionals after the Heftig assignment, Everon was tasked to hide the scooter parts for this assignment in the beach near by.
 Telling the locals and tourists to not move or listen to the other candidates while they searched with the metal detectors.
-While using the metal detector, he'd lead the others to spots he were he knew no parts were hidden by him.
+While using the metal detector, he'd lead the others to spots where he knew no parts were hidden by him.
 With how difficult he made the assignment, the candidates could only find 1 out of the 4 scooters in time.

 Binnenskamers: During the assignment, Everon managed to get the suspect photographs to drop to the floor, making sure important photographs went missing for the assignment.
 This was difficult as he was aware that both Fresia and Kim-Lian were watching his movements thoroughly on the last assignment.

 Treasurer and Kim-Lian's Theft: When Hila was executed from the game, she entrusted Everon with the role of the Group's new Treasurer.
 He immediately approached Kim-Lian about the missing €250 in her possession, as a means to make himself appear like a genuine Candidate.
 However, it turned out, that Kim-Lian had stolen another €20 from the pot in the Alarmerend assignment.
 Under the guise of not telling Fresia about Kim-Lian's thefts, Everon decided to flush the stolen money down the toilet in a hotel bathroom to get rid of the evidence.

 The Missing €100: It turns out, that some of the coins the candidates had collected as money for the pot had gone missing in the Candidates' bus around the time after Hila's execution, and never returned to the pot.
 Thus the €100.- discrepancy between Episode 5 and 6.

 Further Sabotages: During his round in the Alarmerend assignment, Everon actually consumed some of the money he found hidden throughout the assignment instead of bringing as much as he could in.
 While in Testafette, he cheated with the slingshot task to get ahead of the fanatical candidates he was competing against.